-- A 600 m Long and 29,50m High Zoned Earthfill Embankment Dam: Capacity 9,78 million m3 - Abstraction and raw water supply to WTP (500mm Dia.) - Water Treatment Works of 10 Ml/day - Potable Water Pump Station - Rising Main to Command Reservoir (500mm Dia.) - Reinforced Concrete Command Reservoir (5 M&)
+- A 600 m Long and 29,50m High Zoned Earthfill Embankment Dam: Capacity 9,78 million m - Abstraction and raw water supply to WTP (500mm Dia.) - Water Treatment Works of 10 Me/day (Figure 8.14) - Potable Water Pump Station - Rising Main to Command Reservoir (500mm Dia.)

+Reinforced Concrete Command Reservoir (5 Me)

-The detailed design of the dam, WTP, pump station, potable water rising main and reservoir have been completed.
+The detailed design of the dam (Figure 8.13), WTP, pump station, potable water rising main and reservoir have been completed.
 The raw water pipeline to the plant from the dam will require a detailed design.

-The Stephen Dlamini Dam is a key project to ensuring the timely implementation of the uMkomazi Water Supply project.
+The Stephen Dlamini Dam is a key project to ensuring the timely implementation of the uMkhomazi Water Supply project.